sergiooak/sticker-ly-api-wrapper/content/index.md

   :::u-page-feature
   ---
-  icon: i-lucide-home
+  icon: i-lucide-link-2
-  to: /endpoints/home-tab#overview
+  to: /endpoints/stickers#related-by-id
   ---
   #title
-  Home Tab Overview
+  Related Stickers
   #description
-  Get an overview of the home tab and access packs or stickers by tab ID.
+  Find stickers and packs related to your favorites or searches by ID.
   :::

   :::u-page-feature
   ---
-  icon: i-lucide-link-2
+  icon: i-lucide-user
-  to: /endpoints/stickers#related
+  to: /endpoints/artists#recommended
   ---
   #title
-  Related Content
+  Recommended Artists
   #description
-  Find stickers and packs related to your favorites or searches.
+  Discover recommended and trending artists.
   :::

 ::u-separator